All children need fun and outdoor games at some point and time.

 10. Water balloon pinata

-Perhaps the only step to this game is to fill balloons with water and then hang them up.
+Perhaps the only step to this game is to fill the water balloons with water and then hang them up.
 We recommend using eco-friendly, bio-degradable, self-filling water balloons.

-Thereafter kids s can have fun by breaking them.
+Kids have a lot of fun by breaking them.
 There should be a timer set so you can see who breaks the most amount of balloons in the shortest amount of time while being blindfolded.

 Ultimately, the best thing about this game is that you can make your own rules and play it over and over again until your balloons run out.